xxsreexx00/FashionHouseTemp/README.md

 # Unity Class for Fashion students:
 This space contains the materials related to the Unity course of the Data Science and Immersive Technologies for Fashion E-Commerce at the University of Bologna.
+You can find a Unity project, slides of the course, and some links to the useful tutorials.

 ## Table of contents
 * [Explaining the Unity project](#Explanation)
 * [Explaining the exmple scene](#Explanation)